top of page

 vulnerable and disadvantaged people.

-spoken to at the Access to Justice Room or neighbor island Self-Help Centers through LASH's
+Lawyers at LASH work at Access to Justice Room or neighbor island Self-Help Centers through LASH's

 a case to be eligible for LASH's pro bono program, the case must fall under a LASH practice area